How the GATT Rate Changes Your Pension Lump Sum

 Risk in Taking a Lump Sum

 If you opt for a lump sum distribution, you have to create your own stream of income.
-Normally this involves building an investment portfolio (stocks, bonds, etc.) or an insurance product such as an annuity.
-There are other options such as investing in real estate for income as well.
+Normally, this involves building an investment portfolio (stocks, bonds, etc.) or an insurance product such as an annuity.
+There are other options, such as investing in real estate for income as well.

 There are risks involved in all of these.
 Even “safe” investments aren’t bulletproof.
-In general, the higher expected rate of return, the higher the risk you take on.
+In general, the higher the expected rate of return, the higher the risk you take on.

-If your lump sum is lower due to higher 30-year treasury rates, then you’ll need to earn more on your money.
-The 30-year treasury rate affects other investments as well, so investment products you invest in could be affected.
+If your lump sum is lower due to higher 30-year treasury rates, then you’ll need to earn more on your investments.
+The 30-year Treasury rate also affects other investments, so rate changes may impact other investment products you choose.

 Current GATT (30-Year Treasury Rate) and What It Means